SkopeMagneticResonanceTechnologies/Pulseq-Sequences/README.md

  - Local eddy current calibration - This sequence provides the data needed to quantify eddy currents near individual probes as part of the Local Eddy Current correction provided in the Clip-On Camera "Cranberry" Edition.

 Imaging sequences for demonstration
- - Mono-polar 2D dual-echo gradient-echo sequence
+ - Mono-polar 2D dual-echo gradient-echo sequence in different orientations
- - 2D echo-planar imaging sequence
+ - 2D echo-planar imaging sequence in different orientations

 Please visit https://github.com/pulseq/pulseq for further information about Pulseq and make sure to use the correct version of the Pulseq interpreter on the scanner.